KnpLabs/KnpUserBundle/Resources/doc/emails.rst

 Sending HTML mails
 ------------------

-The default mailer only supports sending plain text messages.
-If you want to send multipart messages, the easiest solution is to use the TwigSwiftMailer implementation instead.
-It expects your twig template to define 3 blocks:
+The default mailers supports sending multipart messages.
+They expect your twig template to define 3 blocks:

 - ``subject`` containing the email subject
 - ``body_text`` rendering the plain text version of the message
-- ``body_html`` rendering the html mail
+- ``body_html`` rendering the html mail (this block is optional)

 Here is how you can use it, you can use either of the two methods of referencing the email template below.